yytzsy/SCDM/README.md

 ## Model Training and Testing
 ![](https://github.com/yytzsy/SCDM/blob/master/model.PNG)

 * For the Charades-STA dataset, the proposed model and all its variant models are provided.
-For example, the proposed SCDM model are in the '**./grounding/Charades-STA/src_SCDM**' folder, run:
+For example, the proposed SCDM model implementation are in the '**./grounding/Charades-STA/src_SCDM**' folder, run:
 ```
 python run_charades_scdm.py --task train
 ```